-Austin Peay State University is located on an urban campus that for over 180 years has been used for educational purposes and on which the buildings of five colleges have stood.
+Austin Peay State University is located on an urban campus that for more than 180 years has been used for educational purposes and on which the buildings of five colleges have stood.
 APSU is located in Clarksville, Tennessee, the state's fifth largest and youngest city.
 The school is named after former Tennessee Governor Austin Peay, a Clarksville native.
-Austin Peay is a four-year public, masters level university offering over 56 majors and 63 different concentrations.
+Austin Peay is a four-year public, masters level university offering more than 56 majors and 63 different concentrations.

 APFC Web site

-Division I. A traditional powerhouse in men's and
+in NCAA Division I. A traditionalpowerhouse in men's and women's basketball, baseball,

 Official Athletics Web site